Glenmore Park - Regentville

 Glenmore Park - Regentville has shown very soft population growth performance across periods assessed by AreaSearch

-Glenmore Park-Regentville's population is approximately 21,297 as of November 2025.
-This figure represents an increase of 295 people since the 2021 Census, which reported a population of 21,002.
-The change is inferred from ABS estimated resident population data of 21,270 in June 2024 and 15 validated new addresses since the Census date.
-This results in a density ratio of 2,307 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 62.8% of overall population gains during recent periods.
+Glenmore Park - Regentville's population was approximately 21,322 as of February 2026, reflecting a growth of 320 people since the 2021 Census.
+This increase corresponds to a 1.5% rise from the previous figure of 21,002 inhabitants.
+The change is inferred from ABS estimates of an estimated resident population of 21,270 in June 2024 and the addition of 22 validated new addresses since the Census date.
+This results in a population density ratio of approximately 2,310 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Natural growth accounted for roughly 62.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projections indicate an overall population decline over this period, with the area's population expected to decrease by 394 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 773 people.
+According to these projections, the area's population is expected to decrease by approximately 394 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to expand by around 773 people over this period.

 Frequently Asked Questions - Population